ericxyzhu/Mini-board-games/README.md

-Code of the project of the Foundations of Programming course
+Code of the 2 projects of the Foundations of Programming course